sabaiitj/Capstone_Sarcasm_Detection/README.md

 I am going to the news headlines dataset for this task which was found on Kaggle https://www.kaggle.com/datasets/rmisra/news-headlines-dataset-for-sarcasm-detection.
 Each record consists of three attributes:

--`is_sarcastic`: 1 if the record is sarcastic otherwise 0
+- `is_sarcastic`: 1 if the record is sarcastic otherwise 0
 - `headline`: the headline of the news article
 - `article_link`: link to the original news article.
 Useful in collecting supplementary data